Task Force for the Future

 - Edward Adams, Registrar’s Office

-- Jeremy Block, Marxe School of Public and International Affairs
+- Jeremy Block, Marxe School of Public & International Affairs

 - Ann Clarkson, CAPS